4 International PPC Tips for Non-US English-Speaking Countries

 2. Know how your target demographics work, celebrate, and speak

-Ask yourself one simple question: who am I trying to advertise to?
+One of the most important questions to ask yourself when advertising internationally: to whom am I trying to advertise?
 Ideal customer profiles will look different for every business, but there are certain pieces of country-specific demographic information that can prove universally useful to advertisers.

 When do your prospects work?